 Here’s a trick for keeping your blueberry lemonade cold without watering it down – Freeze a cup of blueberries and add a handful to your lemonade instead of ice.
 Your drink will stay cold and it comes with a built in snack!

-To make it a little fancier, consider adding a few sprigs of mint to your lemonade.
+- To make this blueberry lemonade recipe a little fancier, consider adding a few sprigs of mint.
 It gives this lemonade a cooling, herbal flavor.

-You can just add the mint to your glass, or to the blueberry syrup as it’s cooling.
+- You can add the mint to your glass, or to the blueberry syrup as it’s cooling.
 If you really want to get that mint flavor, use a muddler to lightly crush the leaves in the bottom of your glass before adding the blueberry lemonade.
-Basil is also a nice addition, as is thyme.
+Basil is also a nice addition, as is thyme or lemon thyme.

-Another addition that takes this drink to happy hour is a splash of vodka or limoncello.
+- Another addition that takes this drink to grown up happy hour is a splash of vodka or limoncello.
 It makes a great pitcher drink when you are having friends over or hosting a gathering.

 And there you have it!
 A super simple, delicious lemonade recipe to celebrate summer.